■ Duties and responsibilities:

 One document, many uses

-Word choices and tone
+Word choice and tone

 • Use quotation marks when writing verbatim statements made by patients or others.